A generalization of Tuza's conjecture: Introduction

 A {\em hypergraph} is a pair $H=(V=V(H),E=E(H))$, where $E$ is a collection of subsets of $V$, called {\em edges}.
-The elements of $V(H)$ are called {\em vertices}.
+The elements of $V$ are called {\em vertices}.
 If all edges are of the same size $k$ then $H$ is said to be $k$-{\em uniform}.
-We shall often identify the hypergraph with its edge set, and write $H$ for $E(H)$.
-We shall use the abbreviation $a_1a_2\dots a_m$ to denote the set $\{a_1,a_2,\dots ,a_m\}$.
+A hypergraph is called {\em linear} if no two edges intersect in more than one vertex.